-- A multimeter is a versatile battery-powered tester that measures a variety of electrical properties, such as voltage, amperage, and resistance.
+- A multimeter: A versatile battery-powered tester that measures various electrical properties, such as voltage, amperage, and resistance.
 You can also use a multimeter to test a light switch and do a simple continuity test.
-To set up a multimeter to test for continuity, turn the tester dial to the Continuity or Resistance/Ohms setting.
+To set up a multimeter to test for continuity, turn the tester dial to the "continuity or resistance/ohms" setting.
 Multimeters are sophisticated tools with many functions.
 Learning to use them correctly can require some practice.

 - To test a multimeter, set the dial to "continuity (or ohms)" and touch the two tester probes together: You should get a reading near 0, 0.5, or below.